 4. The Tools

-PERCEIVE and trust your physical sensory tools of sight, sound, smell, taste and touch while at the same time accepting your current mental and spiritual tools of thoughts, beliefs, and emotions for what they are.
-Intuition is the sixth-sense, which is not mystical nor is it always irrational but is a mental and spiritual tool.
+PERCEIVE and trust your physical sensory tools of sight, sound, smell, taste and touch while at the same time accepting your current mental and physical tools of thoughts, beliefs, and emotions for what they are.
+Intuition is the sixth-sense, which is not mystical nor is it always irrational.

-It is simply a subconscious or blocked thought, belief, and/or emotion brought into partial awareness.
-All three physical, mental, and spiritual tools identify your values that may be needed for survival or to enhance your life.Be centered within yourself, own it, and aware of the space around you.Be curious to know, honor, and value what is in the here and now.
+It is simply a subconscious or blocked thought, belief, and/or emotion brought into partial awareness and is best analyzed if time permits.
+Both physical and mental tools identify your values that may be needed for survival or to enhance your life (See the "Individual Trinity").Be centered within yourself, own it, and aware of the space around you.Be curious to know, honor, and value what is in the here and now.

 Answer the 5 'W's (Who, What, When, Where, and Why) including How.

-The first four 'W's are the Grammar (Observation and gathering of data / Knowledge):
+The first four 'W's are the Grammar (Observation and gathering data / Knowledge):

 "Who" answers the question, "What is the identity of the person(s) involved?"